Expandable camping trailer.

 A shower room can be fitted over the draw bar as a separate cubicle that is entered privately from the main living quarters.

 This design could be scaled up or down.
-Here it starts as the size of an SUV, for easy storage and towing, but still sleeps up to 5 when you get there.
-A bigger version would be sensational when deployed; imagine rolling into the campsite and opening up straight away, the dish locks on, footie on, beers out, all in about 2 minutes.
+Pictured here it starts as the size of an SUV, for easy storage and towing, but still sleeps up to 5 when you get there.
+A bigger version; longer by one solar panel and with 4 wheels, would be sensational when deployed; imagine rolling into the campsite and opening up straight away, the satellite dish locks on, footie on, beers out, all in about 2 minutes.
 A caravan that’s 4 metres wide before any canvas extensions go out!
 Stand by for a crowd of onlookers.

-The generous PV array raises an interesting question.
+The generous PV array makes this very much off-grid but also raises an interesting question.
 If your electric tow car also had panels on the roof there could be significant range extension when all the panels are combined.
 In the new electric era tow cars will need all the help they can get.
 Note that the PV still works when you get home so it makes a useful uninterruptible power supply for your house – unless you park in your garage of course.

 So there’s the idea.
 Does it exist?
 No, not yet, but let me know if you would like to build it and I’ll let you know how all the links work.